kode-konveyor/education/README.md

-we put up units to be developed with "up for grab" and "in progress" labels content providers can propose a unit with a pull request, mentioning the above issue the pull request should contain a change to the "units" file, mentioning the URL to the developed unit in moodle
+we put up units to be developed with "up for grab" and "in progress" labels content providers can propose a unit with a pull request, mentioning the above issue the pull request should contain a change to the "contents" file, mentioning the URL to the developed unit in moodle

 reviewers should create issues with "concern" tag, mentioning the pull request we either close a concern, or add "valid" tag to it